I am a poet, writer and artist. My debut poetry pamphlet, Black Jam, is published with Broken Sleep Books.

 This Was No Suicide is a series you can now access on Tumblr, featuring an alternative take on the classic TV show Murder, She Wrote.
 I present a nightmarish mash-up of collage poetry in the form of episode synopses for the show, while Alex accompanies these with startlingly bizarre visuals, often featuring Angela Lansbury.

 I was born and raised in Cardiff, Wales, where I still live.
-I am the child of a Welsh father and English mother.
-I have volunteered for Oxfam, and worked for a hip hop clothing store, the NHS, and a major charity.
-Currently I am working on my debut full length poetry collection – more news on this to follow soon.
+I have volunteered for Oxfam and worked for a hip hop clothing store, the NHS, and a major charity.

 Thank you for checking out my website!